bjoluc/cubase-mcu-midiremote/readme.md

 - The main fader controls the Control Room volume unless the `mapMainFaderToControlRoom` [config option](#configuration-options) is set to `false`.
 - In zoom mode, the jog wheel zooms in and out instead of moving the locator

-## Setup

-- Make sure the firmware of your device(s) is up to date ([iCON QCon Pro G2](https://iconproaudio.com/product/qcon-pro-g2/) >= 1.13, [Behringer X-Touch](https://www.youtube.com/watch?v=Q4ZKXVXQP8g) >= v1.22 or scribble strip colors will not work)
-- If your devices have multiple operation modes, select Mackie Control mode ([here's](https://www.youtube.com/watch?v=LrVWRgJbSyw&t=68s) how to do it on the X-Touch).
-- Open up Cubase and ensure you are running version 12.0.52 or later
-- In the studio setup window, remove any Mackie Control remote devices (don't forget to take screenshots of your command assignments).
-If you don't feel comfortable removing the devices, it is also fine to select "Not Connected" for their ports.
-- Open the [latest GitHub release page](https://github.com/bjoluc/cubase-xtouch-midiremote/releases/latest) and in the "Assets" section, download the script (.js) that is named like your device.
-- Open `C:\Users\<Username>\Documents\Steinberg\Cubase\MIDI Remote\Driver Scripts\Local` (Windows) or `/Users/<Username>/Documents/Steinberg/Cubase/MIDI Remote/Driver Scripts/Local` (MacOS).
-- The filename of the script you downloaded has the form `<Device>_<Vendor>.js`.
-Cubase expects scripts to be nested in subdirectories named precisely after the script's vendor and device.
-So within the `Local` folder, create the subdirectories `<Device>/<Vendor>` according to the device and vendor portions of the script's filename.
-For instance, if you downloaded `behringer_xtouch.js`, the subdirectories would need to be `behringer\xtouch`.

-  > [!IMPORTANT]
-  > Directory names matter.
-Make sure your subdirectory names precisely match the device and vendor components of the script filename, or Cubase might not recognize the script.

-- Finally, move the script file into the newly created subdirectory and restart Cubase to pick up the script.

-Cubase should automatically detect your device and enable it as a MIDI Remote.
-If it doesn't, you can manually configure the MIDI Remote by clicking the "+" button in the lower zone's MIDI Remote pane.

-## Setup with multiple devices

-To use a combination of standalone and extender devices, follow the same steps as above, but edit the script file before restarting Cubase:
-For instance, to use a main unit and an extender unit, open the script file with a text editor and in the configuration options at the top of the file, replace `devices: ["main"]` with `devices: ["extender", "main"]` (or `devices: ["main", "extender"]` if you have your extender on the right side of the main device).

-Then restart Cubase.
-If you are using a standalone device (main or extender) or one main device and one extender, Cubase should automatically detect your devices' MIDI ports.
-Otherwise, manually configure the MIDI Remote by clicking the "+" button in the lower zone's MIDI Remote pane.

-> [!NOTE]
-> Cubase does not expect scripts to change their port definitions over time – which is what happens when you edit the `devices` config option.
-> If you load a project in which you were previously using the script with a different `devices` configuration, Cubase might not properly detect your devices' MIDI ports and your devices might stay unresponsive.
-> In that case, try disabling and re-enabling the controller script in the MIDI Remote Manager to make Cubase forget the previous port configuration.

 ## Configuration Options